nyggus/easycheck/README.rst

 .. code-block:: text

-    pip install -U checkit
+    pip install checkit

 Testing
 -------

 The package is covered with both pytests and doctests.
 The latter are included in both docstrings of all the functions, but also in documentation files located in the tests/doctests folder.
-You can run them using the following commands run in shell from the package's root folder, after activating the virtual environment with the installed :code:`checkit` module:
+You can run them in shell from the package's root folder, after activating the virtual environment with the installed :code:`checkit` module, using the following commands:

 .. code-block:: text